What is Lead Management? Steps to a Successful Sales Process

 Although lead scoring is a powerful tool, it has to rely on extensive and up-to-date data to be accurate.
 Collecting such data could prove difficult.
 Visitors might only give you their email address, or not fill out the contact form at all.

-B2B leads databases can enrich your CRM with reliable information about your leads.
+B2B leads databases can enrich your CRM software with reliable information about your leads.
 They automatically crawl the web to match your data with relevant information, such as their position according to their LinkedIn profile, or even their phone number.

-Prospects should be reminded of your brand regularly.
+Leads should be reminded of your brand regularly.
 B2B customers are more likely to take more time to complete a purchase, as decision-makers need time to choose carefully.

-Imagine they regularly visit webpages related to a specific topic, or that you’ve obtained their email address from a specific landing page.
+Imagine they regularly visit web pages related to a specific topic, or that you’ve obtained their email address from a specific landing page.
 You could create and send them personalized newsletters related to this topic or other closely related subjects.